khadarbashajilan/Todo-App/README.md

 Features :

 Add new tasks,
 Mark tasks as completed,
 Delete tasks,
-Responsive design
+Responsive design.

 Technologies Used :